shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 One may legitimately wonder why should we bother with such *time-continuous* flows versus *discrete* residual flows.
 There are a couple of benefits:
 1. CNFs can be seen as an automatic way of choosing the number of residual flows $K$ to use, which would otherwise be a hyperparameter we would have to tune.
 In the time-continuous setting, we can choose an error threshold $\epsilon$ and the adapative solver would give us a the discretisation step size $\delta$, effectively yielding $K = 1/\delta$ steps.
 Using an explicit first order solver, each step is of the form $x \leftarrow x + \delta \ u_\theta(t_k, x)$, akin to a residual flow, where the residual connection parameters $\theta$ are *shared* for each discretisation step, since $u_\theta$ is amortised over $t$, instead of having a different $\theta_k$ for each layer.
 2. In residual flows, during training we need to ensure that $u_\theta$ is $1 / \delta$ Lipschitz; otherwise the resulting flow will not be invertible and thus not a valid normalising flow.
-With CNFs, we still require the vector field $u_\theta(t, x)$ to be Lipschitz in $x$, _but_ we don't have to worry about exactly what this Lipschitz constant is, which is obviously much easier to satisfy and enforce in. the neural architecture.
+With CNFs, we still require the vector field $u_\theta(t, x)$ to be Lipschitz in $x$, _but_ we don't have to worry about exactly what this Lipschitz constant is, which is obviously much easier to satisfy and enforce in the neural architecture.
 <!-- , as an adaptive ODE solver will automatically choose a suitable step size $\delta$ for us. -->

 <!-- > [name=Tor] Regarding "residual connection parameters $\theta$ are *shared* for each discretisation step", there is nothing stopping us from having the paameters depend on $t$ in a way that recovers the behavior we would see in a discrete case, no? -->